huntercodexs/codexsresponser/README-EN.md

 # Codexs Responser Exception Rest Handler
-Um pequeno espaco de trabalho para tratamento de respostas em requisições REST
+A small workspace for handling responses in REST requests

-# Licença
+# License

-Este projeto é livre e pode ser usado como base para outros projetos por qualquer pessoa através da licença MIT.
+This project is free and can be used as a basis for other projects by anyone under the MIT license.

-# Pre Requisitos
+# Pre Requirements

 - MVC Concept
 - Maven Project 4.0.0
 - Spring Boot 2.0.1.RELEASE
 - Java Version 1.8 (jdk1.8.0_212)

-# Como Usar
+# How to use

-- Depedendencias
+- Dependencies

-Primeiramente import para dentro do arquivo pom.xml do seu projeto as seguintes dependencias:
+First, import the following dependencies into your project's pom.xml file:

 <pre>
     &lt;dependency&gt;